AidosKuneen/cuckoo/README.md

 ## Overview

-This library is [Cockoo Cycle](https://github.com/tromp/cuckoo) in Go mentiond in [this paper](https://github.com/tromp/cuckoo/blob/master/doc/cuckoo.pdf).
+This library is [Cockoo Cycle](https://github.com/tromp/cuckoo) implementation in Go mentiond in [this paper](https://github.com/tromp/cuckoo/blob/master/doc/cuckoo.pdf).

 In short,